pavankumarbalijepalli/Stanford-AI-Cheatsheets/README.md

 # 🤖 AI-ML-Cheatsheets

-A curated collection of quick-reference standford guides covering core topics in Artificial Intelligence, Machine Learning and Deep Learning.
+A curated collection of quick-reference stanford guides covering core topics in Artificial Intelligence, Machine Learning and Deep Learning.
 These cheatsheets are designed to help students, developers, and researchers quickly recall important concepts and formulas.

 ## 📚 Topics Covered